apache/nuttx/configs/README.txt

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-The configs directory contains board specific configurationlogic.
+The configs directory contains board specific configuration logic.
 Each board must provide a subdirectory <board-name> under configs/ with the following characteristics: